The working principles of model-based GAs fall within the PAC framework: A mathematical theory of problem decomposition: Global Optima of Nearly Decomposable Problems with Bounded Difficulty Are PAC Learnable

 Since the size of such an assignment is minimum, and both $S'$ and $R'$ are nonempty, $\Psi_{\{(S', g)\} \cup R'} \neq \Psi_{R'}$.
 By Proposition~\ref{prop:alter}, $\exists s'\in S',\; \overline{g[s']} \in \Psi_{R'}[s']$.
 By Proposition~\ref{prop:someone}, $\exists r \in \mathcal{C}(R')$ such that $\{r\} \Rightarrow s'$.
 However, we have $r\not\in \mathcal{IN}^2(S)$ and $s'\in \mathcal{IN}(S)$, which leads to a contradiction. \end{proof} \end{theorem}

 Note that if $\mathcal{IN}(S)=S$, we have $\mathcal{IN}^*(S)=S$.
 In this case, the blanket theorem is reduced to Lemma~\ref{lemma:in-so} (an in-closure is stationarily optimal): $S$ is an in-closure, and no matter what the remaining assignment is on $V-S$, the assignment $\{(S,g)\}$ remains optimal.
+Figure~\ref{fig:blanket} illustrates the concept of epistasis blanket theorem.

 Under the condition specified in the blanket theorem, for all $s \in S$, at least one constrained optimum contains $g[s]$ at locus $s$.
 These $g[s]$ may distribute over different constrained optima for different $s$.
 However, when only one optimal pattern exists on $S$ with the constraint, it must contain all $g[s]$ for all $s$.